 - 1/2 tsp baking powder

 - A pinch of salt, to taste (if using salted beans, you will likely need less salt)

 - 1/2 cup chocolate chips or chunks, or to taste – OR use chocolate mints in the batter

 - Chocolate mints (like Andes chocolate mints, not a hard chocolate peppermint candy), to top

 - Preheat the oven to 350°F.

 - Blend oats in a food processor or high-speed blender to the consistency of flour.

-- Add the regular chocolate and stir in (do not puree).
-As indicated in the ingredient list above, you could use chocolate mints in the batter, if you prefer.
+- Transfer the batter to a separate bowl.
+Stir in the chocolate.
+(As indicated in the ingredient list above, you could use chocolate mints in the batter, if you prefer.)

 - Spray a muffin tin, mini loaf pan, or 8×8 baking dish.
 Transfer batter to the baking vessel.
 If using a muffin tin, this will make 6 to 8 muffins, depending on how large you want them.

 - Baking time will vary based on your vessel and oven.
 Bake until the center has set and the edges are firm (about 22 minutes for an 8×8 baking dish or 15-18 minutes in a muffin tin).
 Remove from the oven and immediately top with chopped chocolate mints so the carryover heat melts them.
 Let the brownies sit for several minutes to cool slightly before removing from the pan.